‘Avengers: Endgame’ obliterates records with $1.2B opening

 “We’ve got some really tired staff,” said John Fithian, president and chief executive of the National Association of Theater Owners.
 “I talked to an exhibitor in Kansas who said, ‘I’ve never sold out a 7 a.m. show on Saturday morning before,’ and they were doing it all across their circuit.”

-Not working in the film’s favor was its lengthy running time: 161 minutes.
-But theaters dedicated more screens to “Endgame” than any movie before it to satiate the frenzy around Joe and Anthony Russo’s film, one which ties together the “Avengers” storyline as well as the previous 21 releases of the Marvel “cinematic universe” begun with 2008’s “Iron Man.”
+Not working in the film’s favor was its lengthy running time: 181 minutes.
+But theaters kept added thousands of showings for “Endgame” to get it on more screens than any movie before to satiate the frenzy around “Endgame.”
+Joe and Anthony Russo’s film ties together the “Avengers” storyline as well as the previous 21 releases of the Marvel “cinematic universe,” begun with 2008’s “Iron Man.”

 For an industry dogged by uncertainty over the growing role of streaming, the weekend was a mammoth display of the movie theater’s lucrative potency.
 Fithian called it possibly “the most significant moment in the modern history of the movie business.”